Why Labour needs a new political economy

 No one, I believe, wants to go back to the failed policies of the 1960s and 1970s, to a world of national plans, nationalised industries and income policies.
 But there is a danger that a future Labour government, without a new political economy to guide it, will do little to stimulate growth or will disastrously start intervening in the decision-making of companies, as in the past.
 I believe, however, that if the Labour party takes on board the new progressive political economy I have outlined, it will help it to draw up a credible programme of economic reform which, in the words on the cover of my book, will enable a future Labour government to ‘achieve economic growth, liberty and social justice’.

-David Sainsbury is a member of the House of Lords, former minister for science and innovation, and author of Progressive Capitalism
+David Sainsbury is a member of the House of Lords and former minister for science and innovation.
+Progressive Capitalism is published on 14 May by Biteback.
+Buy it at the special price of £11.99 by visiting www.politicos.co.uk/promotions and entering the code: PROGRESSIVE

 Progressive centre-ground Labour politics does not come for free.